-D. Vertical Alignment
+E. Vertical Alignment

 The overall intent of the roadway profile is to maintain adequate grades for drainage along the project corridor while minimizing the adverse effects on surrounding driveways and intersections.
 As can be expected, the more the proposed roadway grade is changed from the existing grade, the more cut and fill slopes impact adjacent properties.
-Driveways and sidestreets must also be adjusted to match the new roadway grades.
-The proposed roadway profile is shown in Appendix B.
+Driveways and side streets must also be adjusted to match the new roadway grades.
+The proposed conceptual roadway profiles are shown in Appendix B. During design development the proposed profiles will be iteratively modified in more detail to provide a well-balanced design that minimizes impacts to adjacent properties and provides acceptable driveway grades.

 Roadway grades are very flat along the project corridor with existing slopes of less than one percent in many locations.
-While this can be beneficial for matching sidestreet and driveway slopes, it can cause problems with drainage.
+While this can be beneficial for matching side street and driveway slopes, it can cause problems with drainage.
 In order to ensure adequate grades for drainage, existing dips in the roadway will be lowered and new artificial low points will be built into the roadway profile.
 This will result in an undulating profile along the roadway which can sometimes make drivers uncomfortable if the hills and valleys are too large or too regular.
 Fortunately the sags are typically less than one foot below the adjacent crests.
-Low points are proposed at the following locations:
+In order to accomplish this vertical profile design, drainage inlets must be installed at the low point of the sag curves to catch surface drainage.
+The elevation of existing downstream storm drain facilities will dictate whether new storm drain lines can be extended and drainage inlets installed at the low points of the sag curves.
+An example of this situation where it will not work is on W. 30th Avenue which has very flat grades (less than 0.4%).
+Based upon existing record information of the downstream storm drain facilities, it does not allow for extending storm drain lines along W. 30th Avenue.
+A proposed roadway grade that matches the existing may be required along this portion of the project corridor even though it will be less than the MOA DCM minimum grade.